ropenscilabs/statistical-software/README.md

 general concepts listed above, particularly those listed under “Useability Attributes”.

+## 4.1 Software Lifecycles

+A key determinant and constraint of software design arises through it being explicitly embedded within a defined “software lifecycle”.
+There has been a great deal written about software lifecycles, and a large variety of models proposed to describe or define “software lifecycles.”
+All of these models are unavoidably generic, and most of them—one might justifiably assert, “merely”—serve to enable a visual diagram that connects various components deemed to be important to consider throughout an ongoing process of software development and improvement.
+None of these proposed models ought be considered any more or less worth of consideration than any other, and with that no particular model ought be considered worthy of any particular, explicit consideration.
+What nevertheless unites all such models is their universal basis in a conceptualisation of software development as an inherently *commercial* activity, and as such a great deal of most such models is arguably not directly applicable to notions of software lifecycles which might be typical of open source software.
+A few general comments are nevertheless instructive, including the following:

+> The software life cycle contains software engineering tasks and
+> documentation necessary to support the software validation effort.
+In
+> addition, the software life cycle contains specific verification and
+> validation tasks that are appropriate for the intended use of the
+> software (for Devices and adiological Health (2019)).

+Vogel (2011) further provides the following list of components of a software lifecycle, done while importantly emphasising that one ought never presume the universal applicability of a single model of a software lifecycle:

+  - Quality Planning
+  - System Requirements Definition
+  - Detailed Software Requirements Specification
+  - Software Design Specification
+  - Construction or Coding
+  - Testing
+  - Installation
+  - Operation and Support
+  - Maintenance
+  - Retirement

+## 4.2 Software Testing Lifecycles

+Mili (2015) discusses the potentially important concept of a Software *Testing* Lifecycle, although the discussion points themselves are quite generic.

 # 5\.
 Community

 This section considers aspects related to community engagement,